 In 1897, the German term ‘Gedankenexperiment’ passed into English and a cohesive picture of how thought experiments are used worldwide began to form.

 In On Thought Experiments, 19th-century Philosopher and physicist Ernst Mach writes that curiosity is an inherent human quality.
-We see this in babies, as they test the world around them and learn the principle of cause and effect.
+Babies test the world around them and learn the principle of cause and effect.
 With time, our exploration of the world becomes more and more in depth.
 We reach a point where we can no longer experiment through our hands alone.
 At that point, we move into the realm of thought experiments.

 Thought experiments are a structured manifestation of our natural curiosity about the world.